 If you’re putting together a travel itinerary through Central Europe, you can’t go wrong adding a short trip from Vienna to Český Krumlov.
 This fairytale village in South Bohemia is an absolute treat to visit, and its small size means that a day or two is all that it needs!

 Whether you plan to continue north after visiting Český Krumlov (perhaps to Prague or Brno?), dip back into Austria, or something else entirely, a trip from Vienna to Český Krumlov is absolutely worth the time.

-Traveling from Vienna to Český Krumlov by train is a fairly straightforward and an entirely lovely trip–the views of the Austrian and Czech countryside are marvelous, the trains comfortable, and the journey enjoyable.
+After spending a few days in Vienna, we found traveling from Vienna to Český Krumlov by train is a fairly straightforward and an entirely lovely trip–the views of the Austrian and Czech countryside are marvelous, the trains comfortable, and the journey enjoyable.